Our lives are stories. Our lives are stories that intersect other lives and stories.

 One hundred years later I stand with one foot planted firmly with my ancestors who have walked this land for thousands of years; while the other is situated with my European settler ancestors and the pain and destruction that they have been a part of here in Canada.

 One part of my story involves ancestors surviving residential and day schools, and some not, and the 1870 and 1885 Resistances, the Reign of Terror after 1870, and then hiding, themselves and their families, from further pain and persecution.
 Becoming "invisible Indians" in their own country to protect me.
 And on the other side of my ancestors, good people as well, most completely unaware of what has been taking place, living with their white privilege.
-A white privilege I also have.

 As I said, a foot planted in both worlds.
 For some, an uncomfortable place to be.
 Yet, doesn't the Creator form and bring people to the places he needs them?

 I am Cree.
 I am Métis.
-I have a special place between two worlds.
+I have a special place between the two worlds.
 A place of responsibility to both.
-A place of opportunity to both.
+A place of opportunity for both.
 Serving and learning from the Creator has taken up the focus of most of my adult life.
 I am a student of life, a teacher, a multi-faith/multicultural spiritual care practitioner, a Registered Psychotherapist, and most importantly, a child of the Creator.
 This is me.
 As a Cree, as a Métis, and a believer my responsibility is to serve my Creator and all my relations.
 What's your story?
 What is our story in this land?
 I hope we can dialogue ( a seemingly lost art these days) through this website, and when we meet face to face.

 Miigwech (Thank you)